Marcel Fratzscher

 Marcel Fratzscher (born January 25, 1971) is a German economist and professor at Humboldt-University of Berlin.
 Since February 2013 he has been president of the Berlin-based economic research institute DIW Berlin.
 He was previously head of International Policy Analysis at the European Central Bank.
 He also teaches International Finance in the Ph.D. programme in Economics at Goethe University Frankfurt.

 Education

-Fratzscher holds a Vordiplom degree from the University of Kiel, a Bachelor of Arts in Philosophy, Politics and Economics from Trinity College, Oxford, a Master of Public Policy from Harvard University's John F. Kennedy School of Government, and a Doctor of Philosophy from the European University Institute in Florence, Italy.
-During the 1997 Asian Financial Crisis, Fratzscher coincidentally worked at the Harvard Center for International Development in Jakarta, Indonesia giving him a close up view of a country affected by the crisis.
+Fratzscher passed the Vordiplom at the University of Kiel, and holds a Bachelor of Arts in Philosophy, Politics and Economics from Trinity College, Oxford, a Master of Public Policy from Harvard University's John F. Kennedy School of Government, and a Doctor of Philosophy from the European University Institute in Florence, Italy.
+During the 1997 Asian financial crisis, Fratzscher coincidentally worked at the Harvard Center for International Development in Jakarta, Indonesia giving him a close up view of a country affected by the crisis.

 Career

 His field of interests include macroeconomics and monetary economics, in particular the economic effects of central bank announcements.

 In 2013, Fratzscher was named member of the Scientific Advisory Board of the Federal Ministry for Economic Affairs and Technology.
 Later that year, he joined Henrik Enderlein, Clemens Fuest, Jakob von Weizsäcker and others in founding the Glienicker Gruppe, a group of pro-European lawyers, economists and political scientists.

 Since 2018, Fratzscher has been a member of the United Nations High-Level Advisory Board on Economic and Social Affairs, convened by UN Under-Secretary-General Liu Zhenmin.